-NEPA: This Board action is a project that involves additional approvals or actions by the Federal Aviation Administration ("FAA") under the National Environmental Policy Act ("NEPA") and received approval and was issued a Finding of No Significant Impact (FONSI) and Record of Decision (ROD) by the Federal Aviation Administration (FAA) on October 22, 2021.
+This Board action is not a project that involves additional approvals or actions by the Federal Aviation Administration ("FAA") and, therefore, no formal review under the National Environmental Policy Act ("NEPA") is required.

 The Authority has the following inclusionary programs/policy: a Disadvantaged Business Enterprise (DBE) program for construction contracts, an Airport Concessions Disadvantaged Business Enterprise (ACDBE) program for food & beverage, retail and rental car concessions, and Policy 5.12.
 These programs/policies are intended to promote the inclusion of small, minority, local, and service-disabled veteran-owned businesses in Authority contracting.
 Only one program or policy named above can be applied in any single contract opportunity.